seamuslee001/civicrm-dev-docs/docs/hooks/hook_civicrm_caseTypes.md

 ## Parameters

 - `$caseTypes` array - list of case types; each item is an array with keys:
-    -   `module`: string; for module-extensions, this is the fully-qualifed name (e.g. `com.example.mymodule`); for Drupal modules, the name is prefixed by "drupal" (e.g. `drupal.mymodule`)
+- `module`: string; for module-extensions, this is the fully-qualified name (e.g. `com.example.mymodule`); for Drupal modules, the name is prefixed by "drupal" (e.g. `drupal.mymodule`)
 - `name`: string, a symbolic name which can be used to track this entity.
 - `file`: string, the path to the XML file which defines the case-type

 ## Example
 ```php